 On August 3, 2010, Air Canada repaid to ACE its proportionate share of the outstanding debt under the Credit Facility in the amount of \$150 million.
 Refer to Section 4 of this MD&A for additional information.
-As a result, the composition of ACE's assets has changed materially and ACE's exposure to Air Canada has been significantly reduced.
+As a result, the composition of ACE's assets has changed and the aggregate amount of ACE's exposure to Air Canada has been reduced.

 ACE has applied for Certificates of Discharge from the Canada Revenue Agency and Revenu Québec.
-ACE is assisting them with their audits of ACE's income tax returns for the years 2005 to 2008.
-In addition to the audits of income tax returns, audits in respect of other taxes, including GST, QST and Customs, are ongoing.
+ACE is assisting them with their audits of ACE's income tax returns for the years 2005 to 2009.
+In addition to the audits of income tax returns, audits in respect of other taxes, including GST and QST, are ongoing.
 It is possible that the audits, which relate to ACE and its subsidiaries, may lead to some reassessments in the future.